cozy/cozy-libs/packages/cozy-doctypes/README.md

 #### `checkedAttributes`

-`checkedAttributes` is also an array of attributes.
+`checkedAttributes` is an array of attributes.
 But it is used to determine if a document should be updated or not.
 Let's say that we want a document to be updated only if its `description` changed:

 ```js
 Simpson.checkedAttributes = ['description']